Info in Miami & Nationwide

 Cruise lines are responsible for keeping their passengers safe while aboard these vessels.
 So these companies must make a reasonable effort to ensure their ships are safe.
 But when it comes to swimming pools, some experts don’t think the industry is doing enough.
 Most cruise liners don’t have on-duty lifeguards.
 Instead, they have signs warning that passengers swim at their own risk, but can a child understand that risk?

 This rash of drownings is building a growing wave of consumers concerned over their safety on cruise liners.
-However, making change on the high seas can be very difficult.
+However, making a change on the high seas can be very difficult.
 Stay tuned to our cruise line safety blog to see if anything can be done to make the seas safer.